How I gave up my corporate marketing career for world travel and entrepreneurship

-I spent several years living and working in LA living my best life, eventually became a US-citizen.
+I spent several years living and working in LA living my best life, and eventually becoming a US-citizen.
 But a death in the family brought me back to the UK to support my family whilst everyone emotionally tried to get back on their feet.
 I had such a strong resume that I managed to secure a marketing job within the first week of coming home.
 But after living in constant sunshine for so long, the English winter weather really slowed me down.
-I woke up in darkness to go to work, then came home as the sun was setting.
+I woke up in the darkness to go to work, then came home as the sun was setting.
 I felt like a vampire and my body went into shock from the lack of vitamin D.

 “Why not me?”

-Through my job, I worked on campaigns with top influencers, securing brand partnership deals, helping them make a ton of money to travel and be fabulous.
+Through my job, I worked on campaigns with top influencers, securing brand partnership deals, and helping them make a ton of money to travel and be fabulous.
 I was constantly watching social feeds filled with beautiful digital nomads living their best lives on beaches whilst I was stuck in an office with unflattering fluorescent lighting, wasting away.
 “Why can’t I be where THEY are?”
 I constantly thought to myself.

-Whenever I’d have a bad day at work, I’d fantasise about taking off to Bali, sitting on a beach and enjoying a refreshing coconut.
-Eventually, the living in constant darkness pushed me over the edge.
+Whenever I’d have a bad day at work, I’d fantasize about taking off to Bali, sitting on a beach, and enjoying a refreshing coconut.
+Eventually, living in constant darkness pushed me over the edge.
 I asked myself, ‘Why don’t I just bite the bullet?’
 I had no dependents, my family were all doing well and I didn’t need to be in the UK.
-So I began to learn about how to translate my marketing skill set to working freelance for small business and entrepreneurs.
+So I began to learn about how to translate my marketing skill set to working freelance for small businesses and entrepreneurs.
 This would enable me to live a laptop lifestyle and travel to whichever country I desired.
 I had already moved to the US by myself.
 I just knew I could do it again.

 I knew that people would try to talk me out of it.
-I didn’t tell anyone I’d quit until I booked my one way ticket to Bali—only a couple of friends at the time knew.
+I didn’t tell anyone I’d quit until I booked my one-way ticket to Bali—only a couple of friends at the time knew.
 I was the most nervous to tell my mum.
 I worried that from the outside looking in, what I was doing seemed crazy and irrational.
-Tears welled-up when I told her, but she was so supportive.
+Tears welled up when I told her, but she was so supportive.
 She always has been, and I don’t know where I’d be without my mum’s love and support.
 She’d witnessed the burnout happening and knew I wasn’t happy.
 With a mumsy, “Well, you’re still young and it’s your life” she approved.

-Travelling around South-East Asia has taught me a lot about other cultures and I’m constantly overwhelmed by the hospitality and kindness of the local people that I meet here.
+Traveling around South-East Asia has taught me a lot about other cultures and I’m constantly overwhelmed by the hospitality and kindness of the local people that I meet here.
 There’s such a beautiful sense of community that I’ve never experienced before here, and I can only hope that it has made me kinder.

 As I navigate this new life, however, I’ve made some adjustments.
-When you leave something that’s as stable as a regular pay-check, you take a risk.
+When you leave something that’s as stable as a regular paycheck, you take a risk.
 It’s scary, but you have to have faith in yourself and your ability to build your brand.
 I’ve also had to find ways to make new friendships while maintaining the ones back in the UK & USA.
 I’ve even started weekly #girlboss meet-ups to help fellow digital nomads meet up and set goals to hold one another accountable and make new friends.
 I’ve also learned to be patient as I’ve realized that creating a brand, while trying to live off my passions of traveling and marketing, takes hard work.
 Plus being in Asia, you never know what’s around the corner, which is always so exciting.

 Most importantly, I’ve learned that I don’t have to follow in anyone else’s footsteps to consider myself successful.
-It’s better to try and fail than to spend your life wondering “what if?”
+It’s better to try and fail than to spend your life wondering “What if?”
 Our successes and failures are all part of the rich tapestry of life!

 She Owns It accepts guest post submissions at https://sheownsit.com/guest-post-submissions/.
 If you have an article that would be of value to our community, please submit for approval.